trophies

 This award supports a post-bac, graduate student, or intern to attend the APA annual convention.
 The award supports travel and also includes mentorship from a current Division 54 Board Member.

-DetailsDeadline: mid-December, Apply by: Email.
+DetailsDeadline: mid-June, Apply by: Email.
 For more details, please click on READ MORE to review description, eligibility, and how to apply.

 2025 Awardee: